waiyulam/Java-Notes/BasicsReview/datastructure/hashtable/README.md

 <img width="300" height="100" src="https://www.interviewcake.com/images/svgs/cs_for_hackers__hash_tables_hash_collision_key_val.svg?bust=206">
 </p>

-The idea is to make each cell of hash table point to a linked list of records that have same hash function value.
-Chaining is simple, but requires additional memory outside the table.
+The idea is to make each cell of hash table point to a linked list of records that have the same hash function value.
+Chaining is simple but requires additional memory outside the table.

 ```
 Instead of storing the actual values in our array, let's have each array slot hold a pointer to a linked list holding the values for all the keys that hash to that index:
 ```

 > Notice that we **included the keys as well as the values** in each linked list node.
-Otherwise we wouldn't know which key was for which value!
+Otherwise, we wouldn't know which key was for which value!

 ### Chaining Implementation
 1) To find the key, we first hash the key x to obtain the hash value (index) h(x)